ylkael/aws-aurora-global-cluster/README.md

 ```yaml
 aurora-global-cluster-secondary.yaml:
 ```
-Adding a secondary region for Aurora DB with creating a secondary cluster in the Global Cluster in another region.
+Adding a secondary region for Aurora DB with creating a secondary cluster within the Global Cluster in another region.
 Also creating a KMS key for accessing encrypted storage in primary cluster.

 &nbsp;